 SMP supports dynamic invocation allowing interaction between simulation environments and simulation models.
 This is typically used during execution allowing to control a simulation via scripting.
 It is a mechanism that makes the operations of a component available via a standardised interface.

 In order to allow calling a named method with any number of parameters, a request object is created which contains all information for the method invocation.
 This request object is also used to transfer back a return value.
 The dynamic invocation concept standardises the request objects (IRequest interface, see 5.2.8.2).
-In addition, two methods are provided as part of IDynamicInvocation to create and delete request objects.
-However, it is not mandatory to use these methods, as request objects can as well be created and deleted using another implementation.
-A reason for doing this could be to minimise the number of round‐trips between a client (that calls a method) and a component that implements IDynamicInvocation.
-The sequence diagram in Figure 4-8 shows all steps involved when using the CreateRequest() and DeleteRequest() methods.Figure 4-8
+In addition, two methods are provided as part of IOperation to create and delete request objects.
+Getting an IOperation object can be done from either the IDynamicInvocation or the IPublication interface using the GetOperation method.
+A reason for offering the call in different interfaces could be to minimise the number of round‐trips between a client (that calls a method) and a component that implements IDynamicInvocation:

+Creation of request objects from a client component that is located outside of the Simulation Environment can call first the GetOperation method of IDynamicInvocation to obtain the Operation object, which is followed by the CreateRequest method of IOperation.

+But for example, creation of request objects from a client component that is part of the Simulation Environment can use instead the GetOperation method of IPublication.

+The sequence diagram in Figure 4-8 shows all steps involved when using the IOperation CreateRequest() and DeleteRequest() methods.

-Figure 4-8: Sequence of calls for dynamic invocation
+Figure 4-8: Sequence of calls for dynamic invocation of an Operation

 The sequence diagram in Figure 4-8, using a Client component and a Model implementing IDynamicInvocation, contains the following steps:

+The Client calls the GetOperation() method of the Model to obtain the Operation that the Client wants to invoke.

-The client calls the CreateRequest() operation of the component to create a request object for the operation, passing it the name of the operation.
+The Client calls the CreateRequest() method of the Operation to create a request object for the Operation.

-The component creates a request object for the operation, using the default values of all parameters.
+The Operation creates a Request object for the operation, using the published operation signature.

-The component returns the Request object via its IRequest interface to the client.
+The Operation returns the Request object via its IRequest interface to the Client.

-The client calls the SetParameterValue() operation of the Request object to set parameters to non‐default values.
+The Client calls the SetParameterValue() method of the Request object to set parameters to non‐default values.

-The client calls the Invoke() operation of the component to invoke the corresponding operation.
+The Client calls the Invoke() operation of the Operation to invoke the corresponding operation.

+The Operation may delegate the Invoke handling to the Model Invoke method (Model should be the parent object of Operation).
+Delegation is possible if the Operation object has been created and published by Model.

-The component calls the GetParameterValue() operation of the Request object to get parameters.
+The Model calls the GetParameterValue() method of the Request object to get operation parameters.

-The component calls its internal operation that corresponds to the invoked operation.
+The Model calls its internal method that corresponds to the invoked operation.

-The component calls the SetReturnValue() operation of the Request object to set the return value.
+The Model calls the SetReturnValue() operation of the Request object to set the return value.

-The component returns control to the client.
+The Model and the Operation return control to the Client.

-The client calls the GetReturnValue() operation of the Request object to get the return value.
+The Client calls the GetReturnValue() operation of the Request object to get the return value.

-The client calls the DeleteRequest() operation of the component to delete the Request object.
+The Client calls the DeleteRequest() method of the Operation to delete the Request object.

-The component destroys the request object.
+The Operation destroys the request object.